in4lab/in4lab.github.io/contact/index.md

 ## 🗺️ Campus Map

-For a detailed view of the campus, you can explore the official **Sungkyunkwan University (SKKU)** campus map below:
+Explore the **Sungkyunkwan University (SKKU)** campus with the official interactive map.
+Click the button below for a detailed view of campus buildings and facilities:
 {%
   include button.html
   icon="fa-solid fa-map"